USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 The FMCSA Consumer Protection You Should Know About

-Federal law requires interstate movers to provide you with the FMCSA booklet "Your Rights and Responsibilities When You Move."
-If a company doesn't give you this document before moving day, that's a violation — and a massive red flag.
+Federal law requires interstate movers to provide the FMCSA booklet "Your Rights and Responsibilities When You Move."
+No booklet before moving day?
+That's a violation and a massive red flag.

 This booklet covers: